-Click on image below to view the first issue of Gulf Coast Catholic Magazine that was mailed into homes in September of 2023.
+Click on the image below to read the third issue of Gulf Coast Catholic Magazine that was mailed into homes in February of 2024.

 In September of 2023, the Diocese of St. Petersburg launched a new diocesan magazine to evangelize, inspire, and unite our community.
 The mission of Gulf Coast Catholic Magazine is to bring people throughout the Diocese closer to Christ and His Church so we can Courageously Live the Gospel.
 Click here to read a letter from Bishop Parkes to the faithful, introducing this exciting new initiative.
 Below are answers to some Frequently Asked Questions about the magazine.